Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer SDK for .NET Adapters version 1.10.
+* Compatible with Lightstreamer SDK for .NET Standard Adapters version 1.11.
-* For instructions compatible with Lightstreamer SDK for .NET Adapters version 1.9, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/releases/tag/for_version_1.9).
+* For instructions compatible with Lightstreamer SDK for .NET Adapters version 1.10, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/tree/current_1.10).
-* For source code of this example compatible with Lightstreamer SDK for .NET Adapters version 1.7, please refer to [this tree branch](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/tree/2b4cf6edff83b32a22fd0816863daffe3634fc74).